-What does a Model Maker do?
+What is a Model Maker?

 A Model Maker is a skilled artisan working within the Art Department of a film production, responsible for creating scale models and miniatures that are used to visually represent scenes or elements that cannot be filmed in real life.
 These models are often used in the context of special effects or when constructing full-scale sets or locations is impractical, too expensive, or impossible.
 Model makers craft detailed pieces, ranging from buildings and landscapes to vehicles and creatures, which are then filmed to create convincing on-screen environments and elements.